 Professor Sever is a past President of the British Hypertension Society and the European Council for Blood Pressure and Cardiovascular Research.
 In 2010, he was presented with the Astra-Zeneca Award from the International Society for Hypertension for his contribution to the clinical pharmacology and therapy of arterial hypertension.
 Peter is Joint Editor-in-Chief of the Journal of the Renin-Angiotensin-Aldosterone System.

-Professor Sever’s research interests include the pathophysiology of vascular disease, the evaluation of antihypertensive drug therapy and the impact of multiple risk factor intervention for the prevention of cardiovascular disease.
+Professor Sever’s research interests include the pathophysiology of vascular disease, the evaluation of antihypertensive drug therapy, and the impact of multiple risk factor interventions for the prevention of cardiovascular disease.

 Clinical Research Fellow